THE FLASHPACKER

 rotterdam-city-walk-map

-If you would like to use public transport to help you see these sights, fast forward to later in this article for tips on how to get around Rotterdam (-> here ).
+If you would like to use public transport to help you see these sights, fast forward to my for tips on how to get around Rotterdam (-> here ).

 rotterdam walking tour opt in